 - With tight screening requirements, you may end up with a small investment universe and face lower returns, higher risk, or both.

 - You may also incur additional fees to adopt this approach.

 - Lastly, there is no evidence that socially responsible investing has any effect on corporate behavior or social change.

 We should all want to make the world a better place but your investment portfolio may not be the most effective channel.
 Consider a different path to express your conscience and social preferences.

-Rather than screening your investment portfolio, stick with low-cost index funds.
+Be a low-cost index fund investor, but a socially active citizen.
 You should expect slightly higher returns due to the lower fees and broader investment universe.
-You can then donate the difference directly to the organizations that are most important to you.
-You will have a greater impact and will cost-effectively advocate for the social change you desire.
+Then, support the organizations whose missions you value by donating directly to them and/or organize consumer boycotts against companies you oppose.
+You will have a greater impact and more cost-effectively advocate for the social change you desire.